-Recipients of the Hatton W. Sumners Foundation Scholarship, which is currently \$5500 per semester for four semesters, may apply the Sumners Scholarship to the remainder of the recipient's tuition, fees, books, and room and board, but a recipient's total scholarship package may not, how-ever, exceed the total cost of university attendance.
+Sumners Scholars enter a two-year commitment to attend various lectures, symposia, seminars, and programs as designed and determined by the Foundation Trustees.
+Sumners Scholars receive the Hatton W. Sumners Scholarship, which is currently \$6,000 per semester for four semesters.
+Recipients may apply the Sumners Scholarship to tuition, fees, books, room and/or board, but a recipient's total Financial Aid package may not exceed the institution's Total Cost of Attendance.